magrathealabs/playbook/docs/3-projects.md

 We start the project with the commercial proposal, with a broad vision of the project's estimates and costs.
 We write this document to start negotiating with our customers.
-Them, we write the project, with requirements and functional specs.
+Then, we write the project, with requirements and functional specs.
 The project document is attached to the contract.
 When finishing a project, we give to our customer the project completion term, where we list what we have done and ask for feedback about our work.
 In some projects, we also